lambdaclass/starknet_rollup_on_bitcoin/README.md

 make bitcoin
 ```

-This runs `./bitcoin/start-daemon.sh` and `./bitcoin/run.sh`.
-Bitcoin acts as the DA layer.
+Which runs `./bitcoin/start-daemon.sh` and `./bitcoin/run.sh`.
+This starts `bitcoind` in regtest and creates (and selects) a wallet, alongside starting a mining task.
+We need this in order to post our Rollkit blocks to Bitcoin as configured in our Golang project (located in `/rollkit-node-bitcoin`).

 ### Sequencer (app layer)